Robert Yarchoan

 Robert Yarchoan (born 1950) is a medical researcher who played an important role in the development of the first effective drugs for AIDS.
-He is the Chief of the HIV and AIDS Malignancy Branch in the NCI and also coordinates HIV/AIDS malignancy research throughout the NCI as director of the Office of HIV and AIDS Malignancy (OHAM).
+He is the Chief of the HIV and AIDS Malignancy Branch in the National Cancer Institute (NCI) and also coordinates HIV/AIDS malignancy research throughout the NCI as director of the Office of HIV and AIDS Malignancy.

 Education and career

-Dr. Yarchoan was raised in Oceanside, New York and graduated from Amherst College in 1971.
-He subsequently received his M.D. from the University of Pennsylvania and completed an internship and residency in internal medicine at the University of Minnesota and a fellowship in Immunology in the Metabolism Branch of the NCI.
+Yarchoan was raised in Oceanside, New York.
+He graduated from Amherst College in 1971 with a degree in biophysics and received his M.D. from the Perelman School of Medicine at the University of Pennsylvania in 1975.
+He completed internship and residency training in internal medicine at the University of Minnesota and subsequently trained in immunology in the Metabolism Branch of the NCI.

 After completing his training he joined the laboratory of Dr. Samuel Broder.
 In 1991 he was appointed to be a Section Chief of the Medicine Branch and in 1996 he named chief of the newly formed HIV and AIDS Malignancy Branch.
-Dr. Yarchoan was also appointed to be the first director of the NCI Office of HIV and AIDS Malignancy (OHAM) in 2007, which supervises all HIV/AIDS and AIDS malignancy research within the NCI.
+Dr. Yarchoan was also appointed to be the first director of the NCI Office of HIV and AIDS Malignancy in 2007, which supervises all HIV/AIDS and AIDS malignancy research within the NCI.